weaverryan/sfContentFilterPlugin/README.markdown

 -----

 This plugin comes packaged with several `filters` and more can be easily added.
-These filters are grouped into `input types`, which are ordered collections of filters.
-By default, this plugin comes packaged with an `input type` called `default`, which consists of the following filters:

- * Line breaks
- * Url filter
- * HTML filter

-With that in mind, using the plugin couldn't be easier.
+Using the plugin couldn't be easier.
 To filter a piece of content, simply use the `filter_content()` helper.
-The first argument is the text to filter and the second argument is the `input type` with which to filter:
+The first argument is the text to filter and the second argument is the name of the filter, or the array of filters to filter with:

+    $text = 'Visit: www.sympalphp.org.';

+    echo filter_content($content, 'url');

+    Visit:<br/><a href="http://www.sympalphp.org" title="www.sympalphp.org">www.sympalphp.org</a>.

+Optionally, you may also configure filter by a configured `input type`, which is simply an ordered list of filters.
+For example, suppose the input type `default` will apply the `line_break` and `url` filters:

     $text = 'Visit:
     http://www.sympalphp.org.';